chrisjz/sm64vr/README.md

 * Resets if player leaves boss perimeter.
 * Jumps back onto arena if player throws him off the mountain, takes no damage.
-* Defeated and releases star after hurt 3 times.
+* Better movement of star to its final position.

 ### Menus